 But I am furious when the local council messes with my beloved North Beach in Rush.

-But just now I am actually rooted in silent, bludgeoned dismay, a marooned and lonely sea stack finally aware of its weathering disintegration, and the end of all things coming, when I see that Fingal Council tractor thing turning the sand yet again on the North Beach in Rush.
+Because right now I am rooted in silent, bludgeoned dismay, a marooned and lonely sea stack finally aware of its weathering disintegration, and the end of all things coming.
+Why?
+Fingal Council has unleashed that tractor turning machine of theirs on my beloved beach.

-What I love is the inexhaustable kaleidoscopic reconfiguration and fantastic reshaping of every sandy curve and contour, each carelessly and carefully repositioned barnacle or seaweed tress a fresh marvel to behold.
+What I love is the inexhaustible kaleidoscopic reconfiguration and fantastic reshaping of every sandy corner and contour, each carelessly and carefully repositioned barnacle or seaweed tress a fresh marvel to behold.